Wisdom Teeth Removal: Treatment, Costs, Recovery & More

 If your wisdom teeth are correctly positioned in your mouth and not causing any pain or oral health problems, you may not need to have any removed.
 However, wisdom teeth can cause serious issues and severe pain.
 If a problem is detected with the development of your wisdom tooth, it is advised that you have it removed as soon as possible.
 The most common reasons for having your wisdom teeth removed include tooth decay, gum infection, pressure pain, othodontic reasons, prosthetic reasons, or cyst formation.

 Where Can I Get My Wisdom Teeth Removed?

 It’s important to visit a well-trained, quality dentist for your wisdom teeth removal.
 By visiting a smile.com.au approved dentist, you are assured quality dental care and can save up to 40% off wisdom teeth removal by joining smile.com.au.
-With nearly 2,000 quality approved dentists across Australia, there’s sure to be one near you.Find a smile.com.au approved dentist near you!
+With over 2,000 quality approved dentists across Australia, there’s sure to be one near you.Find a smile.com.au approved dentist near you!

 FAQ About Wisdom Teeth Extractions

 - Does Health Insurance Cover Wisdom Teeth Removal?

 - Do I Need A Specialist To Remove My Wisdom Teeth?

 - How Long Does It Take To Remove Wisdom Teeth?